-- Sherry is a 74 years old woman who lives on her own in Chilliwack.
-Before COVID-19 hit, Sherry lived an active lifestyle and was always happy to get out and do her own grocery shopping.
-Once the pandemic hit, Sherry became hesitant to do her regular grocery shop, as she knew she was in a high-risk age bracket.
-Sherry tried to stay home as much as she could, but wasn’t sure how to go about getting her regular groceries.
+Grace is an 86 year old woman who lives on her own in Chilliwack.
+Before a medical diagnosis, Grace lived an active lifestyle and was always eager to get out and do her own grocery shopping.
+With changes in her physical abilities, she wasn’t sure how she could get out to do her grocery shopping.
 She didn’t have a computer, so online ordering and delivery was not an option.
 Unsure of what other options were available, she called Chilliwack Better at Home.

 Better at Home is a program that strives to help seniors stay in their homes for as long as possible by extending a helping hand and providing social connections to their community.
 The program is funded by the Province of British Columbia and managed by the United Way of the Lower Mainland.

 Grace connected with the Better at Home Coordinator and learned that they had a partnership with Save On Foods.
 Better at Home staff could take her grocery order for her every Monday, and arrange for Save on Foods to deliver the groceries just a few days later!

 The Better at Home staff enjoy their weekly chats with Grace, and she can now receive her groceries regularly through the program, which has helped her settle into her new routine.